vandana21102000/solar_radiation_prediction/README.md

 <p id="description">
-Solar Radiation Prediction App is a machine learning-powered tool that estimates solar irradiance using meteorological and temporal features.
+Solar Radiation Prediction is a machine learning-powered tool that estimates solar irradiance using meteorological and temporal features.
 Built for researchers, engineers, and environmentalists, this app empowers users to make informed energy and climate decisions using a user-friendly Streamlit interface.
 </p>

 ---